haniefe08/monitor-budget/README.md

 # monitor-budget
-Exercise project that would monitor your everyday expense Language to be used
+Exercise projct that would monitor your everyday expense Language to be used
 - JavaScript (frontend)
 - PHP (Backend)